 Other third quarter HBGI findings show:

-- Since the first quarter, the market share for single-family construction in urban core areas fell from 18% to 17.2%.
-The small metro core and suburb single-family market share increased from 37.7% to 38.2%.
+- Since the first quarter, the market share for single-family construction in urban core areas fell from 18 percent to 17.2 percent.
+The small metro core and suburb single-family market share increased from 37.7 percent to 38.2 percent.

-- The share of apartment construction in large metro core and suburbs fell from 67.1% to 65.2%.
-Apartment construction in small metro core areas increased in market share from 21% in the first quarter to 22.4% in the third quarter.
+- The share of apartment construction in large metro core and suburbs fell from 67.1 percent to 65.2 percent.
+Apartment construction in small metro core areas increased in market share from 21 percent in the first quarter to 22.4 percent in the third quarter.

 - These broader trends have extended to traditional vacation home markets as well.
-Single-family construction in second home markets expanded at a 13.6% average rate over the last four quarters compared to a 10.5% pace for other counties.
+Single-family construction in second home markets expanded at a 13.6 percent average rate over the last four quarters compared to a 10.5 percent pace for other counties.

-- Apartment construction in second home markets was up as well -- 11.1% compared to a 0.9% decline in other counties.
+- Apartment construction in second home markets was up as well—11.1 percent compared to a 0.9 percent decline in other counties.